HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

 	OPTION:						DEFAULT VALUE									DESCRIPTION
-	appname						rootProject.name								The name of the generated .paf file. appdir						rootProject.projectDir							The location of the generated .paf file. scriptdir					"$appdir/appscan"								The location of the generated CLI script. installdir					Varies by platform								The AppScan Source installation directory. configdir					Varies by platform								The AppScan Source shared data directory.
+	appname						rootProject.name								The name of the generated .paf file. appdir						rootProject.projectDir							The location of the generated .paf file. projectdir					project.projectDir							The location of the generated .ppf file. scriptdir					"$appdir/appscan"								The location of the generated CLI script. installdir					Varies by platform								The AppScan Source installation directory. configdir					Varies by platform								The AppScan Source shared data directory.